Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/1-get-started.md

 Docker version 27.3.1, build ce12230
 ```

-If the above command fail with a message similar to "``docker: command not found``"
+If the above command fails with a message similar to "``docker: command not found``"
 then follow the steps from the [docker install guide](https://learn.arm.com/install-guides/docker/).
 Note that you might have to re-login or restart your machine for the changes to be taken into account.